Motspur Park Horticultural Society

 All entries must be the child’s own work.

-76 | An A4 painting or drawing of the seaside |
+An A4 painting / drawing of a garden.

 All entries must be the child’s own work.

-80 | An A4 painting or drawing of the seaside |
+An A4 painting / drawing of a garden.

 All entries must be the child’s own work.

-84 | An A4 painting or drawing of the seaside |
+An A4 painting / drawing of a garden.

 Please don’t be deterred from exhibiting in a show because you don’t know what is expected.
 Here are a few hints to help: